MESH-Research/invenio-remote-user-data-kcworks/INSTALL.rst

 Installation
 ============

-invenio-remote-user-data is on PyPI so all you need is:
+invenio-remote-user-data-kcworks is on PyPI so all you need is:

 .. code-block:: console

-   $ pip install invenio-remote-user-data
+   $ pip install invenio-remote-user-data-kcworks